sathvikreddy853/InfiniteArithmetic/README.md

 It can perform all of the regular operations like add, subtract, multiply, divide and mod.

+The library has been tested using python scripts which can be found in the utils/ folder

 #### Using The Library

 The library contains two header files - one for integers and the other for floating point numbers.